 His later LPs, Ledges and Carry the Ghost, were both self-produced and represent the budding efforts of a musician coming into his own.
 Ledges was hailed by PopMatters as “fearless and arresting…a record with much broader appeal than its genre tags.”
 Carry the Ghost, which came out shortly after Ledges, was Noah’s first foray into recording a full band, one of the many steps in arriving at White Noise, which, with its wall-of-sound production style and notably mature, almost world-weary lyrical motifs and musings on modern-day culture, represents the culmination of Noah’s writing and production efforts.
 Even Magnet Magazine took notice in Noah’s new direction on Carry The Ghost, noting that it “has a darker, somehow even more melancholy vibe that brings Gundersen’s fragile songwriting even closer to Jeff Buckley’s.”

-After an intense songwriting and production process, Gundersen’s newest musical offering comes with the release of the first single off White Noise, “The Sound,” July 10th via Apple Music and Spotify.
-White Noise is available through Cooking Vinyl on September 22nd.
+After an intense songwriting and production process, Gundersen’s newest musical offering White Noise, released on 22nd September 2017, is now available through Cooking Vinyl.